Shape-Guided Diffusion with Inside-Outside Attention: Introduction

-Our method is motivated by the observation that diffusion models often contain spurious attentions that weakly associate object and background pixels.
-To overcome this issue, we delineate the object (inside) and background (outside) with a novel Inside-Outside Attention mechanism that removes spurious attentions during both the inversion and generation process.
-This mechanism modifies the cross- and self-attention maps such that a token or pixel referring to the object is constrained to attend to pixels inside the shape, and vice versa.
+Our method is motivated by the observation that diffusion models often contain spurious attentions that weakly associate object and background pixels, which makes it difficult to produce an edit that preserves a given shape boundary.
+To overcome this issue, we delineate the object (inside) and background (outside), with a novel Inside-Outside Attention mechanism that modifies the cross- and self- attention maps such that a token or pixel referring to the object is constrained to attend to pixels inside the shape, and vice versa.
+We apply this mechanism not only to the generation process to perform shape sensitive edits, but we also apply it to the inversion process to better preserve information about the source object before editing.

 To summarize, our contributions include the following:\\ (1) We identify a limitation in prior image editing methods where the shape of the original object is not preserved and provide empirical insights on why this issue exists.\\ (2) Unlike existing mask-based editing adaptations (e.g., copying the background or finetuning the model to use mask input), we introduce a training-free mechanism that applies a shape constraint on the attention maps at inference time.
 To the best of our knowledge, we are the first work to explore \textit{constraining} attention maps during inversion, which allows us to discover inverted noise that better preserves shape information from a real image. \\ (3) Our method achieves SOTA results in shape faithfulness on our MS-COCO ShapePrompts benchmark, and is rated by annotators as the best editing method 2.7x more frequently than the most competitive baseline.
 We demonstrate diverse editing capabilities such as object edits, background edits, and simultaneous inside-outside edits.